HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 #### Guy Wires and Structural Support

 Tall towers often need guy wires to keep them standing strong.
-But there's a small but important detail—if the turnbuckles (the metal adjusters that tighten the guy wires) loosen due to vibration, the whole structure could be at risk!
+But there's a small but important detail — if the turnbuckles (the metal adjusters that tighten the guy wires) loosen due to vibration, the whole structure could be at risk!

 > **Key Information:** The purpose of a safety wire through a turnbuckle used to tension guy lines is to prevent loosening of the turnbuckle from vibration. {{< link id="T0B05" >}}